paladin-t/bitty/docs/documents/manual.md

 * `Path.touchDirectory(path)`: tries to create a directory at the specific path, will touch its ancestors
 	* `path`: the directory path
 	* returns `true` for success, otherwise `false`
+* `Path.writableDirectoryOf([org, app])`: gets the writable sub directory path with the specific identifiers; same as  `Path.writableDirectory` if both parameters are omitted
+	* `org`: who is requiring the directory
+	* `app`: which app is requiring the directory
+	* returns the obtained path, or `nil` for failure

 **Static Variables**

-* `Path.executableFile`: readonly, gets the executable file path
-* `Path.documentDirectory`: readonly, gets the documents directory path
 * `Path.writableDirectory`: readonly, gets the writable directory path
 * `Path.savedGamesDirectory`: readonly, gets the "Saved Games" directory path on Windows, or same as `Path.writableDirectory` on other platforms
+* `Path.documentDirectory`: readonly, gets the documents directory path
+* `Path.executableFile`: readonly, gets the executable file path

 **Constructors**